Are you mindful as a leader? Do you know what it means to practice mindfulness at work?

 - Your team will like you more: People want to feel heard, which comes from showing a genuine interest in your team and asking good questions.

 - You'll get valuable feedback: Everyone has good ideas and valuable insights, but you'll only hear them if you listen, follow through, and act on what you hear.
-If you want to dive deeper then check our post about the ways to get feedback from employees.
+If you want to dive deeper then check our post about the key ways to get feedback from your employees.

 Each of your team members has something valuable to say.
 It could be a variety of things including: